vitaly-t/manakin/README.md

 <br/>

-This library focuses on providing consistent output format for console methods after applying the colors, in contrast to generic color libraries that only apply colors to simple text strings.
+This library focuses on providing consistent output format for console methods after applying the colors, in contrast to generic color libraries that only apply colors to text.

 ## Installing